bkrug/Emu-Writer/README.md

 ### Taglines

-EMU-WRITER -- A semi-modern word processor for a semi-modern world EMU-WRITER -- Be a little later for the party EMU-WRITER -- WYSIWhaaaat?
+EMU-WRITER -- A semi-modern word processor for a semi-modern world.
+EMU-WRITER -- Be a little late to the party.
+EMU-WRITER -- WYSIWhaaaaaat?
+EMU-WRITER -- You didn't think you needed it, but now you know for sure.